 An analysis of the major elements of Europe's fall from world leadership from 1850 to the present, including the unification of Germany under Bismarck, World War I, Adolph Hitler and World War II, and the Cold War.
-Satisfies 2014 Core Curriculum as Global Learning 2 (GL2) and Ethics (ET).
-Offered alternate years.
+Satisfies Core Curriculum as Global Learning 2 (GL2) and Ethics (ET).
+Offered in a five-semester rotation with HIS 320, 321, 322, and 323.